sbelakho2/apex-mediation-platform/docs/Internal/Infrastructure/DO_READINESS_CHECKLIST.md

 - Confirm quota is sufficient for:
   - 1 droplet (2 vCPU / 4GB / 80GB) in FRA1
   - 1 Managed PostgreSQL (Basic/Dev) in FRA1
-  - 1 Spaces bucket (FRA1) for objects/backups
+  - Optional: 1 Spaces bucket (FRA1) for offsite object/backups (MinIO is primary)

 ## 2) Domains and DNS Plan
 - Domains: `apexmediation.ee` (or your final domain).